 Matches LOV – List of Values – a Record Count

 Details on these values empower data users to get a high level of understanding of the data.
-This, in turn, helps them to build new data pipelines, solutions, and products, or clean up the data that’s there.
+This, in turn, enables them to build new data pipelines, solutions, and products or clean up existing data.

-It bears mentioning data profiling has evolved tremendously.
+It bears mentioning that data profiling has evolved tremendously.
 In the past, experts would need to write dozens of queries to extract this information over hours or days.
-Today, data profiling tools have made this process instantaneous, accelerating peoples’ ability to deliver new data products and troubleshoot quality issues.
+Today, data profiling tools have made this process instantaneous, accelerating people’s ability to deliver new data products and troubleshoot quality issues.

 Data governance describes how data should be gathered and used within an organization, impacting data quality, data security, data privacy, and compliance.
 Data profiling helps organizations understand the data they possess with an eye to its quality level, which is vital for effective data governance.